 During the first Professional Experience placement, pre-service teachers are expected to accompany the teacher throughout the day and involve themselves as much as possible in all school activities and administrative duties.
 Pre-service teachers are to become aware, through discussion and observation, of the varied nature of the teacher's role.
 Emphasis is on supporting pre-service teachers to relate successfully to students in small groups and on an individual basis, and to integrate the pre-service teachers' studies with practical learning experiences.
-During this period, pre-service teachers are given the opportunity to plan, prepare, and teach lessons to a group, then progress to teaching the whole class.
+During this period, preservice teachers are given the opportunity to plan, prepare, and teach lessons ideally in their major teaching area, to a group of students, then progress to teaching the whole class, ideally in their major teaching area.